LaudRam/alx-system_engineering-devops/0x00-shell_basics/README.md

 * Task 3: A script that displays current directory contents in a long format
 * Task 4: A script that displays current directory contents, including hidden files
 * Task 5: A script that displays directory contents, long format with IDs including hidden files
+* Task 6: A script that creates a directory in a directory